-An investment in ProVen Legacy plc (the “Company”) involves risk and will not be suitable for all investors.
-An individual’s tax treatment is dependent on their personal circumstances.
-If you are in any doubt about the suitability of an investment in ProVen Legacy plc you should consult an authorised financial adviser.
-The value of shares in ProVen Legacy plc may fluctuate and investors may not get back the full amount they invest and in certain circumstances may lose the whole of their investment.
+Any reference to tax treatment on this website is dependent on an individual’s circumstances.
+If you are an existing shareholder and in any doubt about your investment in ProVen Legacy Limited, you should consult an authorised financial adviser.
+The value of shares in ProVen Legacy Limited may fluctuate and investors may not get back the full amount they invest and in certain circumstances may lose the whole of their investment.
 The target minimum return is a target and there is no guarantee that this will be achieved.
-The shares in ProVen Legacy plc are unquoted and it may be difficult for investors (and their heirs) to sell their shares.
+The shares in ProVen Legacy Limited are unquoted and it may be difficult for investors (and their heirs) to sell their shares.
 Shareholders may request the Company to redeem their shares but there is no guarantee that such redemption requests will be accepted.
 Consequently the Company cannot guarantee that investors (or their heirs) will be able to redeem all or any part of their shareholding.
-While it is the intention that ProVen Legacy plc will operate so as to offer shareholders relief from Inheritance Tax, there is no guarantee that such relief will be available.
-Tax legislation may change, possibly with retrospective effect, and such change may result in a materially adverse effect on the tax treatment of an investment in ProVen Legacy plc.
+While it is the intention that ProVen Legacy Limited will operate so as to offer shareholders relief from Inheritance Tax, there is no guarantee that such relief will be available.
+Tax legislation may change, possibly with retrospective effect, and such change may result in a materially adverse effect on the tax treatment of an investment in ProVen Legacy Limited.

 Reasonable care has been taken to ensure that the information available on this site is correct and up-to-date.
 However, since some of the information has been sourced from third parties and certain data may not have been updated, we make no representation or warranty of any kind regarding the information on this site.